pgEdge/cli/cli/README.md

 # NODECTL
-NODECTL is the pgEdge Node Control Command Line Interface (CLI).
+NODECTL is the pgEdge Command Line Interface (CLI).
 It is a cross-platform tool to manage your PostgreSQL eco-system of components.
-The modules are `um`, `service`, `spock`, `kirk` & `info`
+The modules are `um`, `service`, `spock`, `cluster`

 ## Synopsis
 ```